polkadot-fellows/xcm-format/README.md

 ### `DepositReserveAsset`

-Remove the asset(s) (`assets`) from the Holding Register and deposit on-chain equivalent assets under the ownership of `destination` (i.e. deposit them into its Sovereign Account).
+Remove the asset(s) (`assets`) from the Holding Register and place equivalent assets under the ownership of `dest` within this consensus system (i.e. deposit them into its sovereign account).

-Send an onward XCM message to `destination` of `ReserveAssetDeposited` with the given `effects`.
+Send an onward XCM message to `dest` of `ReserveAssetDeposited` with the given `effects`.

 Operands:

 - `assets: MultiAssetFilter`: The asset(s) to remove from the Holding Register.
-- `max_assets: Compact`: The maximum number of unique assets/asset instances to remove from the Holding Register.
-Only the first `max_assets` assets/instances of those matched by `assets` will be removed, prioritized under standard asset ordering.
-Any others will remain in holding.
-- `destination: MultiLocation`: The location whose sovereign account will own the assets and thus the effective beneficiary for the assets and the notification target for the reserve asset deposit message.
+- `dest: MultiLocation`: The location whose sovereign account will own the assets and thus the effective beneficiary for the assets and the notification target for the reserve asset deposit message.
-- `xcm: Xcm`: The orders that should follow the `ReserveAssetDeposited` instruction which is sent onwards to `destination`.
+- `xcm: Xcm`: The orders that should follow the `ReserveAssetDeposited` instruction which is sent onwards to `dest`.

 Kind: *Instruction*